supersonic-xserver/sonicd/README.md

     # enable bypass (default, birthDate hidden)
     sudo ./tools/sonicd-age-toggle.sh on

-    # temporarily expose a spoofed 1970-01-01 date to satisfy a service
+    # temporarily expose a random adult birthdate to satisfy a service
     sudo ./tools/sonicd-age-toggle.sh spoof

     # restore bypass when done
     sudo ./tools/sonicd-age-toggle.sh restore

   Set AVB_SCRIPT=/path/to/bypassageverification.py to point at your local copy of the D-Bus bypass script.

-## License

-LGPL-2.1-or-later, same as upstream systemd.
-See LICENSES/ and individual file headers for details.
-Modifications are licensed under the same terms.